coecms/climate-cms/doc/tasks.rst

 The files will be placed in the directory you ran ``amrecover`` from.
 You can then move them into the appropriate place.

+The backup data files are stored on the ``/g/data1/ua8`` filesystem in an encrypted format.
+Scott has external backups of the encryption keys in case they are lost.